google/ads_oneshop/walkthrough.md

 <!-- TODO: fix region parameterization -->

-Run the following commands to provision the infrastructure:
+Make sure you have billing enabled in your project and run the following commands to provision the infrastructure:

 ```sh
 export GOOGLE_CLOUD_PROJECT="$(gcloud config get project)"
 terraform -chdir=infra/ init
 terraform -chdir=infra/ apply -auto-approve -var "project_id=${GOOGLE_CLOUD_PROJECT}" -var "region=us-central1"
 ```

+During this step, you might see an error like this: "Error: Request `Create IAM Members roles/storage.admin".
+This means that some changes that were made haven't propagated yet.
+Wait a couple of minutes and run the same command again until you see a "Apply complete" message.

 ## Build and install the Python package